Renault to cut fewer jobs than initially planned by 2024 - NewsBreak

 Renault to cut fewer jobs than initially planned by 2024

-PARIS (Reuters) - French carmaker Renault said on Monday it had revised down its forecast for engineering and support jobs cuts in France between 2022 and 2024 to 1,700 from the 2,000 job losses previously expected.
+PARIS, Dec 6 (Reuters) - French carmaker Renault (RENA.PA) said on Monday it had revised down its forecast for engineering and support jobs cuts in France between 2022 and 2024 to 1,700 from the 2,000 job losses previously expected.

 "Given the increase of the number of people departing the company on a voluntary basis ... there has been a readjustment of the 2022-2024 plan's targets", a Renault spokesperson told Reuters, confirming the 1,700 figure reported by Les Echos.